caslimpens06/BoozeLab-API/README.md

 Make a HTTP request to the following adress: https://truthordrinkapi.onrender.com/api/myapi/drinks

 You can also open this link in your browser.
 The request will take about 5-15 seconds, depending on the server availability.
+Sometimes the API will throw "Internal server error: Exception while reading from stream" if there are too many requests.

 **Reponse**
 Reponse is in JSON format and will look something like this: